 Mr. David B. Young is Chief Executive Officer of Participate Learning, based in Chapel Hill, NC.
 He has dedicated his entire career to the company’s mission to unite our world through global learning.
 Mr. Young has led the organization’s growth from a family project to small, but thriving business.
 Today, Participate Learning is proud to be the leading provider of K-12 education programs and one of the largest international exchange teacher programs recognized by the U.S. Department of State.

-Mr. Young has been a featured speaker and panelist at various national, international and regional education conferences and symposia, has been quoted in publications and research reports and has authored numerous publications on the topic of global education.
+Mr. Young has been a featured speaker and panelist at various national, international, and regional education conferences and symposia, has been quoted in several publications and research reports, and has authored numerous publications on the topic of global education.
 He is a member of the Public School Forum of North Carolina’s Board of Directors, the Forum’s Dudley Flood Center for Educational Equity and Opportunity Advisory Board, and the Elon University School of Education Advisory Board.
 He is also the former vice chair of the executive board for the Partnership for 21st Century Learning and the former vice president of the Board at SECU Family House at UNC Hospitals.
 Under Mr. Young’s leadership, Participate Learning has won the B Corporation “Best for the World” award from 2013-2019 and is among the Real Leaders Top 100 Impact Companies for 2019 and 2020.

 A native of Alamance County, North Carolina, Mr. Young received his Bachelor of Arts from Wake Forest University in Winston-Salem, North Carolina, and has lived and traveled abroad extensively, including periods in Costa Rica, Spain, and London.